 Early Fears Foundation Stage

 Our youngest learners follow the EYFS curriculum.
 Teachers and support staff plan exciting and stimulating environments that allow pupils to develop, through games and play, the seven areas of learning and development and to achieve Early Learning Goals by the end of the stage.
 Foundation Stage is also when our pupils' journey to numeracy and literacy begins.
 Reading underpins our learning in the stage.
 Books are used to engage and excite children and often form the theme for other learning.
 Reading books are chosen that help develop children's love of reading as well as their understanding of phonics, and these are taken home by parents, who receive guidance through parent information evenings.
-The Letters and Sounds scheme is used to deliver phonics, and this is supported by regular reading in small groups and individually, with teaching and voluntary staff (Voluntary staff are in school when we are not operating under Covid-19 conditions).
+The Jolly Phonics scheme is used to deliver phonics, and this is supported by regular reading in small groups and individually, with teaching and voluntary staff (Voluntary staff are in school when we are not operating under Covid-19 conditions).

 Evidence of pupils' independent and guided learning is collected in books, and is shown through examples of work, photographs and other observations.
 Books are shared regularly with parents and 'Wow' moments and classroom walls examples of a number of ways that pupils can take pride in their own learning.